mattekure/Font-Extensions/README.md

-# Font-Extensions
-Font extensions for Fantasy Grounds.
+# Font Extensions for Fantasy Grounds

 ## Interface Fonts
 These fonts change the look of various text elements in the interface.
 These 4 popular fonts were selected from the Google Fonts archive and are freely licensed.